crazybilly/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-To answer this question, we'll need to add a new factor variable, determining whether the day was a weekday or a weekend.
+To answer this question, I needed to add a new factor variable, determining whether the day was a weekday or a weekend.

 ```r